 Our on-site staff consists of the camp director, two adult assistant directors, a camp nurse, and usually at least one young counselor-in-training.
 Lyt Wood, the camp’s founding director, is an arborist, forester, alumnus of the Nature Camp at Vesuvius, Virginia (see naturecamp.net), and an experienced teacher and educator of natural history subjects.
 The camp’s home base is on his property, “Singing Creek,” three miles south of Sperryville on the Hazel River, within walking distance of Shenandoah National Park.
 Most of the counselors are former campers and all staff members undergo a program of training at the camp which focuses on educational philosophy and safety matters.

 Rapp Nature Camp has been made possible by tremendous volunteer support.
 The camp’s director has provided the facility free of charge since 1995.
 Neighbors allow use of their properties, and volunteers have built the camp barn, a footbridge over the Hazel River, and the Frog Pond which is the focus of our habitat studies.
 Volunteers also help with registration and serve as visiting instructors.
-For many years, one former camper’s parents have donated, delivered, prepared, and served all food and supplies for our one night of camp.
+For many years, one former camper’s parents have donated, delivered, prepared, and served all food and supplies for our one night of camping.
 So Rapp Nature Camp is a true community effort!